 At IQ flexibility is key and as such our double-height windows can be created to meet a wide variety of design requirements.

 One very common use for this type of glazing solution is to surround a door.
 In a recent project, IQ combined double height windows with a sliding glass door to create a stunning glass façade at the front of the property.
 This project also included tall slit windows on either side of the home.

 This can be used to encompass entrance doors at the front of the house, or on the rear elevation, the glazing can surround patio doors.

 For ventilation, opening elements can be incorporated into the double-height window design.
 This could be in the form of a door or having part of the window able to be opened.

 Frameless glazing or glazing with ultra-slim sightlines is well suited to most projects, however, some may desire a more traditional aesthetic.

 IQ Glass have a range of steel framed glazing systems that can be used to create a classic and timeless design.
 Steel glazing is also an excellent choice for industrial style builds.

 A double height glass extension on a traditional style home featured double height steel windows and steel framed doors.
 The extension adds a touch of elegance to the rear of the property and the kitchen and dining area within the extension now benefit from floods of natural light and beautiful views of their garden.

-The windows supplied by IQ have ultra slim thermally broken steel frames, boasting high levels of thermal efficiency.
+The windows supplied by IQ Glass have ultra-slim thermally broken steel frames, boasting high levels of thermal efficiency.
 The slim frames have sightlines from 50mm for a frame with a vent and 30mm for the fixed steel frame.
 This ensures even with the glazing bars, natural light coming in and views outwards are not obstructed.

 Vertical Sliding Sash Windows